 The Otá (NATO) or stone, is the Yoruba term under which this natural element was identified.
 Through the Otá, the Orishas are represented who are identified with the number of stones according to the number that represents them.

-In the NATOs habita the spirit of the African deities, on these rests the power of the saint, the same energy that is later used by the Orishas in the aid of the religious in order to achieve the victory of the causes and on the difficulties that torment them on their pass through earthly life.
+The spirit of African deities lives in the otanes, upon which the power of the saint rests, the same energy that is later used by the Orishas to help the religious in order to overcome the causes and difficulties that torment them during their passage through earthly life.

 The stones used in the Santeria They have different origins, among these we can mention the belonging: